Healthdirect Free Australian health advice you can count on.

 Your cancer treatments can also cause many side effects depending on the medicine or treatment used.
 Some examples include nerve pain, hair loss and changes to memory and thinking.

-Read more on complications of metastatic breast cancer.
+Read more on managing physical changes of metastatic breast cancer at Cancer Australia's website.

 Resources and support